-All IT resources of the Trust will be securely and appropriately configured and managed.
-The networks of the Trust are protected through the implementation of a set of well balanced technical and non-technical measures that provide effective and cost effective protection commensurate with assessed risk and vulnerabilities.
+All IT resources of the Trust will be securely and appropriately configured and managed following change management procedures.
+The networks of the Trust including firewalls are protected through the implementation of a set of well balanced technical and non-technical measures that provide effective and cost effective protection commensurate with assessed risk and vulnerabilities.